AuroraLeafa/notes-app/README.md

+#Personal Notes App
+### My first app built using react.
+This app was used as my submission at Dicoding's course.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).